Working in Switzerland: Jobs, Internships & Apprenticeships

 Why work in Switzerland?

-• Some of the highest salaries in the world, especially in Geneva and Zurich.
+• Some of the highest salaries in the world, especially in Zurich, Geneva and Basel.

-• A multilingual market: French, German, Italian and English depending on the region.
+• A multilingual market (French, German, Italian, English depending on the region).

-• Major international groups in banking, pharma, watchmaking and tech.
+• Major international groups in banking, pharma and tech.

 How does the Swiss labor market work?